root-project/root/hist/doc/v600/index.md

      draw the histograms in the stack are transparents, then the plot behind will be visible.

+### TH2Poly

+-    Implement a simple version of "Scale".

 ### TF1

 -   Implement the possibility to save a `TF1` as C code indenpant from